 Weed can make it harder to learn and remember things.
 You could forget memories, tests, important dates, and who knows what else.

 Athlete, musician, or gamer, THC can throw you off.
-It impacts important skills like reaction time, coordination, and balance.
+It impacts important motor functions like coordination, balance, and reaction time.
+Especially when it comes to driving, wait at least 12 hours.

 THC can mess with how you plan and organize things.
 That means making decisions, even fun ones, can become more of a struggle.